Let me share my empowering journey of how I discovered and embraced stenography.

 I find the spelling benefits far out weigh the speed benefits.
 Not having to

-worry if you put right amount Ls in the word specifically feels nice.
+worry if you put right amount Ls in the word specifically

 The spelling benefits are very noticeable with the single key briefs.
 It might